simonhw/gardening-services/README.md

 </details>

 #### My Account Page
 An authenticated user may view their account page via a link in the nav bar.
 On this page, they will see the full name and email that was provided during registration.
 These two details are read-only.
 The Default Location Information form contains the user's details if present.
-These details can be rendered if the user previously placed an order and clicked the save details checkbox or by entering the data directly on this page and clicking the Save Changes button.
+These details are rendered herre if the user previously placed an order and clicked the save details checkbox or if they entered the data directly on this page and clicked the Save Changes button.

 <details open><summary>My Account page</summary>